indeedeng/imhotep/docs/data-file-requirements.md

 Do not use quotations around field values.
 Ensure that you remove tabs and newlines from your values.

-####Imhotep has 2 data types: string and integer(long)
+####Imhotep has two data types: string and integer(long)
 For Imhotep to treat a field’s value as an integer, at least 90% of the values must be integers or blanks, and at least 20% of the total values must be valid integers.

-Once a field is indexed as an integer, it is always an integer.
+Once set, a field's type must remain consistent.
+That is, once a field is indexed as an integer, the field must remain an integer.
+Likewise, if a field is indexed as a string, the field must remain a string.
+If a field's type is not the same in every shard for that index, data for one or the other type will not be accessible through IQL.

 #### Floating-point values become strings